MonolithMarket/Monolith/README.md

-# USD2 Protocol
+# Monolith Protocol

-USD2 is an autonomous single-collateral stablecoin protocol that allows users to borrow USD2 against collateral.
-The protocol features a unique dual debt system with free (redeemable) and paid (non-redeemable) debt mechanisms.
+Monolith is an autonomous single-collateral stablecoin protocol factory.
+The protocol features a unique dual debt system for deployed stablecoins with free (redeemable) and paid (non-redeemable) debt mechanisms.

 ## Development